What Is a Radiologic Technologist?

 - You will have a lot of contact with patients.

 - Starting pay in Wisconsin is estimated from $19-21/hour for basic radiology without prior work experience.
-The median annual wage of radiologic technologists was $54,340 in May 2010.(US.
+The median annual wage of radiologic technologists was $55,910 or $26.88 in May 2012.(US.
 Dept. Labor and Statistics)

-- Employment of radiologic technologists is expected to grow by 28 percent between 2010 and 2020, faster than the average for all occupations.(US.
+- Employment of radiologic technologists is expected to grow by 21% between 2010 and 2020, faster than the average for all occupations.(US.
 Dept. Labor and Statistics)